RamanLab/A-Unified-Framework-Robustness-Plasticity-Evolvability-and-Canalisation-of-Biological-Function/README.md

 ### Step 1: Generate Prerequisites
 Run `code/data_generation/prerequisites_to_simulation.py` to create:
 - Adjacency matrix file with 16,038 networks (in `/data/common/` folder)
-- A file with 10,000 parameter sets using Latin Hypercube Sampling (LHS), indexed 0-10000
+- A file with 10,000 parameter sets using Latin Hypercube Sampling (LHS), indexed 0-9999
-- Initial condition guesses using LHS (for finding steady states with 'fsolve')
+- Initial condition guesses using LHS (for finding steady states with 'fsolve' in Step 3)
 - A Python file containing ODE models as functions for all 16,038 networks

 ### Step 2: Sample Networks
 Run `/data_generation/sample_networks_for_analysis.py` to:
 - Create 10 partitions of the 16,038 networks
-- Each partition contains 10% of all networks but preserves the structural properties
+- Each partition contains 10% of all networks but preserves the edge probabilities of the complete set of 16038 networks
-- Generates files named `lhs_models_sampled_for_analysis<sampled_dataset_id>.csv` (with IDs 0-9) in `/data/common/`
+- Generates files named `lhs_models_sampled_for_analysis<sampled_dataset_id>.csv` (with <sampled_dataset_id> from 0-9) in `/data/common/`

 ### Step 3: Calculate Steady States
 Run `code/data_generation/get_steady_states.py` to:
 - Use 'fsolve' with the initial guesses to find steady states for each network across all parameter sets
 - Generate one file per network (16,038 total) containing:
   - Steady-state concentrations for all three nodes (columns x[0], x[1], x[2])
-  - Parameter set index
+  - Parameter set index (column param_index)
   - A 'steady_state_found' flag

 ### Step 4: Generate Time Course Dataset